MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new.md

 ## Improve desktop console performance

-With the release of System Center 2016 - Operations Manager, we have made performance improvements to state and diagram views in the Operations console to improve load performance  (these improvements are in addition to the alert view optimizations).
+With the release of System Center 2016 - Operations Manager, performance improvements have been implemented with state and diagram views in the Operations console to improve load performance (these improvements are in addition to the alert view optimizations).

 ## Send E-mail notifications with external authentication